JonasLeonhard/broil/README.md

-# Broil = Broot + Oil
+# Broil
-Edit and search your directory tree like a buffer.
-The explosive mixture of <a href="https://github.com/Canop/broot" target="_blank">Broot</a> and <a href="https://github.com/stevearc/oil.nvim">Oil</a> you never knew you needed!.
+Fuzzy Search your directory tree.

 ⚠️ This Plugin is in Beta.
-So expect stuff to not 100% work and expect breaking changes at any point.
+So expect stuff to not 100% work and expect breaking changes at any point. tested on: Latest master branch version of neovim, (Macos & Linux)
-Especially make sure that the paths in your edits actually match what was beeing edited!

-tested on: Latest master branch version of neovim, (Macos & Linux)

 # Features